+San Francisco Becomes First City To Ban The Sale Of Plastic Bottles.
 Elon Musk to best Google with a ROLLERCOASTER at SpaceX and Tesla factories.
 Forget in-office gyms, slides and nap rooms.

 If you want to attract the best talent, what you really need is a rollercoaster.
 This is according to billionaire, Elon Musk, who says he wants to build giant office rollercoasters for his employees at Tesla and SpaceX.
+Scroll down for video.
 Full Committee Hearing- Climate Science: Assumptions, Policy Implications, and the Scientific Method.
 The World's Most Powerful Supercomputer Is Still in China.
 How Plumbing (Not Vaccines) Eradicated Disease - ORGANIC AND HEALTHY.
 Government health organisations and big pharmaceuticals are quick to tell the world it is due to vaccinations that the numbers of disease in the population have fallen, when in fact you are better off thanking a plumber.

 Before plumbing was commonplace, the average 'sanitation' station in a house consisted of a basin and a jug to fill with water, human waste was disposed of wherever possible.
 The rates of death and disease during these times were incredibly high.
 Life expectancy was no better than middle age and outbreaks such as the The Black Plague were commonplace, wiping out huge swathes of the population at once.
 The Black Plague alone killed 75 million – 200 million people, around 1/3 of Europe’s population.
 Polio in India.
 Which Countries Run On 100% Renewable Energy? - Video.

 Centuries of unsustainable farming on the land caused alarming levels of soil erosion, flooding, nutrient depletion, crop failure, and poverty was widespread throughout the province.
 What Will You Do When The Lights Go Out?
 The Inevitable Failure Of The US Grid.
 Texplainer: Why Does Texas Have Its Own Power Grid?
 Vancouver plans to go 100% renewable.
 I asked the city’s manager about the challenges it faces.
 Last year, Vancouver, British Columbia, officially adopted the goal of powering itself entirely with clean energy by 2050.

 That’s a bigger deal than it might sound.
 Plenty of North American cities have committed to getting all their electricity from clean sources within a few decades.
 But when it comes to decarbonization, electricity is the easy part.
 (Okay, maybe not easy, but easier.)
 Vancouver has resolved to get all its energy, not just electricity, from renewable sources.

 The city’s electricity is already 98 percent carbon-free anyway.
 Norway to build world's first floating underwater traffic tunnels.
 Salt Lake City Makes Historic Commitment to 100% Renewables by 2032 - EcoWatch.
 Salt Lake City announced Wednesday its commitment to transition to 100 percent renewable energy sources by 2032.

 The city also plans to reduce carbon emissions by 80 percent by 2040.
 Salt Lake City skyline.
 Mayor Jackie Biskupski and city council members signed a joint resolution Tuesday creating the Climate Positive 2040 commitment.
 The resolution acknowledges the scientific consensus that climate change is occurring and is driven by the burning of fossil fuels.
 City officials also stated in the resolution that changes in water systems and extreme-weather events are affecting Salt Lake City now and will be exacerbated in the future, according to North America Wind Power.
 "This is the most ambitious step ever taken by Salt Lake City to address the threat of climate change," Biskupski said in a press release.
 Climate Positive 2040 laid out four main pathways to achieve Salt Lake City's historic goal: But this new announcement takes the city's commitment one step further.

 Interested in our relationships with food?
 In an age where processed foods dominate our diets, UWM researchers are working to give us a fuller picture of why we consume certain foods – and how we can eat healthier.
+Fewer chemicals, bigger yields.